desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Once a Child DNS Operator determines that specific signaling records have been processed (e.g., by seeing the result in the parent zone), they are advised to remove them.
-This will reduce the size of the Signaling Zone, and facilitate more efficient bulk processing (such as via zone transfers).
+This will reduce the size of the signaling zone, and facilitate more efficient bulk processing (such as via zone transfers).

 ## Parental Agent